 Training for a marathon can be one of the most difficult, but rewarding things you’ve ever done.
 My first marathon was one of my first road races and the feeling I had when I crossed the finish line I’ll remember forever: I did something that once seemed impossible to me.
 Through the years, I’ve taken my marathon time from 4:11 to 3:25, using everything I learned as a RRCA and USATF running coach to create a plan for myself that would move me forward towards my goal of a Boston Qualifying time with each training cycle.
 I’ve compiled ten tips that applied to my own training and am sharing them here.

 If you are looking to better your time or qualify for Boston these ten tips will help you.

 1. Build a Strong Base.

-Building mileage slowly over December and early January is key to any spring marathon training.
-Having a solid base will prepare your body for the demands of rigorous training (intervals, two runs in a day and multiple 20 milers).
-For the first few weeks of your training focus on increasing your weekly mileage by 2-3 miles per week, before adding in interval training.
+Building mileage and a solid base of 6-8 weeks of running prior to staring your training cycle is really key.
+Having a solid base will prepare your body for the demands of rigorous training like intervals, two runs in a day and multiple 20 milers, if you’re planning to run for a PR or BQ.
+For the first few weeks of your dedicated marathon training focus on increasing your weekly mileage by 2-3 miles per week, before adding in interval training.

 2. Run 3 or more runs over 20 miles.